Core Encryption Mechanism

 ElasticsearchLoggingSource.bite) - Other

-.biteconfig sources with a<Source>element and aConnectionStringattribute secure.config— the server security configuration (encrypted with AES before staging; see License File Encryption for the mechanism)Warewolf License.secureconfig— the license file (separate AES-256-CBC mechanism; see License File Encryption below)
+.biteconfig sources with a<Source>element and aConnectionStringattribute secure.config— the server security configuration (AES-encrypted before staging using the engine’s fixed AES-256-CBC mechanism; this does not use Key Vault)Warewolf License.secureconfig— the license file (separate AES-256-CBC mechanism; see License File Encryption below)

 Encryption Format (.bite ConnectionStrings)